 Center for Image-Guided Neurosurgery

-As the first North American group to initiate Gamma Knife stereotactic radiosurgery in 1987, the Center for Image-Guided Neurosurgery continues to be a leader in this field.
-Multiple Gamma Knife units are located at UPMC Presbyterian, as the center owns the distinction as one of the few clinical sites in the world with two clinical units.
+As the first North American group to initiate a clinical program for Gamma Knife stereotactic radiosurgery in 1987, the Center for Image-Guided Neurosurgery continues to be a leader in this field.
+Currently two Gamma Knife units are located at UPMC Presbyterian.
+Our center owns the distinction of being one of the few clinical sites in the world with two clinical units.
 In the fall of 2007, the Leksell Gamma Knife Perfexion™ was installed here.
-This newest generation Gamma Knife unit incorporates advanced robotics, expands the role of radiosurgery to include extracranial targets, provides greater patient access and enhances patient safety.
+This newest generation Gamma Knife unit incorporates advanced robotics, expands the role of radiosurgery to include extracranial targets, provides greater patient access, and enhances patient safety.
 Gamma Knife technology represents one of the most advanced means available to help patients with brain tumors, arteriovenous malformations (AVMs), and pain or movement disorders.
-More than 12,000 patients have undergone stereotactic radiosurgery at UPMC Presbyterian.
+More than 12,700 patients have undergone stereotactic radiosurgery at UPMC Presbyterian.
 In addition, spinal radiosurgery using several radiosurgical systems is offered under the direction of Peter Gerszten, MD, who serves as the Peter E. Sheptak Endowed Chair in Spinal Neurological Surgery.

-The Center for Image-Guided Neurosurgery is also an international training site for radiosurgery, functional surgery and minimally invasive neurosurgery, holding six weeklong training courses per year.
-Over the last 20 years, more than 1,000 neurosurgeons, neurootologists, radiation oncologists and medical physicists have been trained at this center.
+The Center for Image-Guided Neurosurgery is also an international training site for radiosurgery and minimally invasive neurosurgery, holding six weeklong training courses per year.
+Over the last 20 years, more than 1,700 neurosurgeons, neurootologists, radiation oncologists , medical physicists, and nurses have been trained at this center.
 These courses are among the highest rated post-graduate courses offered at the University of Pittsburgh.
-The center also has a dedicated magnetoencephalography (MEG) unit that performs brain mapping in patients with structural brain lesions, epilepsy, trauma, and degenerative brain disorders.
+The center also has a dedicated Elekta NeuroMag® magnetoencephalography (MEG) unit that performs brain mapping in patients with structural brain lesions, epilepsy, trauma, and degenerative brain disorders.
 Dr. Niranjan is the operations director of the MEG project.

-In addition, the center conducts numerous clinical, long-term outcome research projects and is the host center for the North American Gamma Knife Consortium, a multi-institutional clinical cooperative group of centers of excellence performing stereotactic radiosurgery using the Leksell Gamma Knife.
-More than 5000 articles have now been published worldwide in the field of stereotactic radiosurgery.
-The University of Pittsburgh has the highest number of studies cited more than 100 times.
+In addition, the center conducts numerous clinical, long-term outcome research projects and is the coordinating center for the North American Gamma Knife Consortium (NAGKC), a multi-institutional international clinical cooperative group of centers of excellence performing stereotactic radiosurgery using the Leksell Gamma Knife.
+The NAGKC currently has members from the US, Canada, and Taiwan.
+Multiple retrospective clinical trials have been published or are underway.
+Three prospective clinical trials have begun.
+More than 5,000 articles have now been published worldwide in the field of stereotactic radiosurgery.
+The University of Pittsburgh has the highest number of studies that have been cited more than 100 times.
 More than 500 peer reviewed articles, several hundred book chapters, and eleven books have been published by individuals affiliated with this center since it opened in 1981.

-This multidisciplinary center includes the clinical and research efforts of neurosurgeon Hideyuki Kano, MD, PhD, and radiation oncologists John Flickinger, MD; Yoshio Arai, MD; Susan Rakfal MD, and Melvin Deutsch, MD.
+This multidisciplinary center includes the clinical and research efforts of neurosurgeon Hideyuki Kano, MD, PhD, and radiation oncologists John Flickinger, MD; Yoshio Arai, MD; Susan Rakfal MD, Duk il Sung, MD, and Melvin Deutsch, MD.
 The participating medical physics group consists of Andy Xu, PhD; Jagdish Bhatnagar, ScD; Mubina Quadar, PhD; Jong Oh Kim, PhD, and Greg Bednarz, PhD.
 Grace Yum provides assistance in medical informatics.